cs329yangzhong/specificityTwitter/README.md

 - `<inputfile>` should consists of *word-tokenized* sentences, one sentence per line;
 - `<predfile>` will be the destination file which Speciteller will write the specificity scores to, one score per line in the same order as sentences in `<inputfile>`.

-The scores range from 0 to 1, with 0 being most general and 1 being most specific.
+The scores are float numbers ranging from 1 to 5, with 1.0 being most general and 5.0 being most specific.

 ## Practical notes
 - It is best that you word-tokenize your sentences.